 1. How Do I Know It’s a Cubic Zirconia?

-Also known as CZ, cubic Zirconia is a common alternative to a diamond.
-It has a very similar appearance but because naturally sourced cubic zirconia is so pricey, the manmade material is used in jewelry making.
+Does cubic zirconia shine like a diamond?
+Let us give you a brief about Cubic Zirconia, also known as CZ.
+Cubic Zirconia is a common alternative to a diamond.
+It has a very similar appearance, but because naturally sourced cubic zirconia is so pricey, the man made material is used in jewelry making.

 2. How Do I Know it’s a Diamond?